 Caregiving is a full-time job, even if it’s not your only full-time job!
-Having a loved one who depends on your care is a rewarding, but time-consuming experience, and caring for a loved one with a disability presents its own unique challenges – heavy lifting, strict medication regimens, equipment maintenance, etc. Sometimes, caregivers of disabled individuals reach a state of caregiver burnout, focusing all time and attention to providing care, and little time on caring for themselves.
+Providing Care For A Disabled loved one who depends on your care is a rewarding, but time-consuming experience, and caring for a loved one with a disability presents its own unique challenges – heavy lifting, strict medication regimens, equipment maintenance, etc. Sometimes, caregivers of disabled individuals reach a state of caregiver burnout, focusing all time and attention to providing care, and little time on caring for themselves.
 Providing the best care and most opportunities for a person with disabilities means finding a balance between caregiving and caring for yourself.

 As a family caregiver, do you ever feel as though:

 - You’re not getting enough sleep at night?